JPSC-PDRC-KEIO/jpscdocs_en/married/about_your_life.rst

 Are you satisfied with what your family is spending on?
 ===================================================================

-1. Very satisfied
+1. Quite satisfied
 2. Almost satisfied
 3. A little dissatisfied
-4. Very dissatisfied
+4. Quite dissatisfied

 Do you keep your household accounts?